When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

-The AI Agents framework based on LLMs possesses the critical capabilities required to solve complex problems~\cite{ruan2023tptu}.
-Zhiheng X \textit{et al.} \cite{xi2023rise} proposes an LLM Agent architecture that includes brain, perception, and action components, offering wide-ranging applications in single-agent scenarios, multi-agent environments, and human-agent collaboration.
-Moreover, the incorporation of Tool \& API calls endows LLM agents with the capacity to interact with the real world.
-ToolLLM~\cite{qin2023toolllm} develops the ToolBench dataset and the DFSDT algorithm, enabling LLMs to successfully handle complex tasks involving numerous real-world APIs.
-Sum2Act~\cite{liu2024summary} introduces a sophisticated tool invocation mechanism by summarizing outcomes and making informed decisions, enhancing LLMs’ interaction with external tools.
-Additionally, Ke Y \textit{et al.} \cite{yang2024llm} demonstrates that integrating code (programming languages) into LLMs significantly augments their capabilities, enabling them to undertake more complex tasks as Intelligent Agents.
-Bo Q \textit{et al.} \cite{qiao2023taskweaver} proposes TaskWeaver, a code-first agent framework for seamlessly planning and executing data analytics tasks.
+The AI Agents framework based on LLMs possesses the critical capabilities required to solve complex problems~\cite{ruan2023tptu}. \cite{xi2023rise} proposes an LLM Agent architecture that includes brain, perception, and action components to provide a wide range of applications in single-agent scenarios, multi-agent environments, and human-agent collaboration.
+Moreover, the incorporation of Tool \& API calls endows LLM agents with the capacity to interact with the real world. \cite{qin2023toolllm} develops the ToolBench dataset and the DFSDT algorithm to enable LLMs to successfully handle complex tasks involving numerous real-world APIs. \cite{liu2024summary} introduces a sophisticated tool invocation mechanism that enhances LLMs' interaction with external tools by summarizing and making decisions.
+Additionally, \cite{yang2024llm} demonstrates that integrating code into LLMs significantly enhances its ability to perform more complex tasks as an intelligent agent. \cite{qiao2023taskweaver} proposes TaskWeaver, a code-first agent framework for seamlessly planning and executing data analytics tasks.